kKar1503/java-socket-example/README.md

 in a proper implementation)_ and respond with a new `Card` object using the `writeObject(Object obj)` method.

+However, one of the shortcomings of the previous implementation is that the server can only handle one connection at each time and the server literally dies right after responding.
+So in this example, we actually improved it by setting the accepting of socket connections in an infinite loop and creating a new `Thread` for each connection.
+This allows the server to handle multiple connections at the same time.

+### Problem with Threads

+While it will be way out of scope to implement something other than `Thread` for this project.
+But if you want to consider much deeper about the implementation here, you should reconsider the use of `Thread` and use something else.

+_Why?_ `Thread` in Java is actually extremely expensive, as they're essentially a direct wrapper of Operating System's threads.
+This means that creating a new `Thread` is actually very expensive and can be very slow and it has to deal with the Operating System's thread scheduling and context switching.

+_What's the alternative?_ You can consider looking the green threading options, which are much more performant and lightweight than `Thread`.
+Some of the options are `Fiber` from Project Loom, `Quasar` from Parallel Universe and `Kotlin Coroutines`.
+These are much more lightweight and performant than `Thread`.

 ## Client

 The client connects to the server using the server's host and port number, which has to be the same as the server, which in this case, `5055`.
 It then sends a `Card` object to the server using the `writeObject(Object obj)` method.
 It then reads the response from the server using the `readObject()` method which we also cast to a `Card` object.

+The client in this branch also has one minor added improvement where it will now take user inputs for the card number and the `Color`.
+This is so that it provides you the ability to test different card numbers and colors when sending the `Card` object to the server.

 ## Running the Application